 Check the metals’ authenticity.
 Make sure you only buy certified and marked silver, gold, and platinum.

-There are a wide variety of pearl jewellery pieces to choose from, from pendants and “invisible” necklaces, to cocktail rings, classic or postmodern earrings, and many more.
+There are a wide variety of pearl jewellery pieces to choose from, from pendants and “invisible” necklaces, to cocktail rings, modern or Baroque pearl earrings, and many more.
 Make sure the pearl piece you want to buy is complementary to your lady’s age, personality, and sense of style.

 5. Expensive pearls mean better jewellery

 We know that not all expensive things are the best, but when it comes to pearls, the higher the grading, the higher the quality.

 Before you purchase the first eye-catching pearl jewellery piece you see, look at its specifications.
 You will usually find pearls featuring the AAA grading.
 Valuable pearls have many A’s, and are rare, large, and come with outstanding lustre and nacre.